KojoRising/CKA_Prep/2-Core_Concepts.md

 2) Kube-Proxy - Allows communication between worker nodes
     - Has rules that ensure worker nodes' containers can communicate with each other

+3) Container Runtime - Allows for container-related tasks (pulling/pushing images, etc.)

 ## B) Etcd | In-Depth

 ### Definitions

-Etcd - Is a distributed reliable key-value store that is simple, fast, & secure.
+Etcd - Distributed reliable key-value store that is simple, fast, & secure.

 K-V Store - As opposed to Tabular/Relational Databases,
 - No Duplicates